gzc/kicksystems/100_questions_in_os.md

 Does not return if OK, returns −1 on error

 ##7. fork() can return an error.
 Why might this happen?
-When running out of memory or refer to Problem #5.
+When running out of memory or exceed processes a system can support.